 Sufficient trading could enable us to establish one or more physical outlets in a prestigious zone where foreign tourists like to shop, for example.
 Eventually, we’ll promote our company’s success in the financial media with a view to securing a stock exchange listing.

-RISK MITIGATING MILESTONES - 1,000 Facebook Likes and our first online sales... - An ascending trading record in our Opensea NFT gallery... - A wider range of products including lower-priced machine-processed merchandise... - Increasing momentum of sales from our extended promotions through social and printed media... - Moving from digital only displays to events, retail outlets and our own shop where customers can see our products in person... - An eventual stock market listing...
+RISK MITIGATING MILESTONES - 1,000 Facebook Likes and our first online sales... - Revenue generation accelerated by promotional artwork sold with share certificates... - A wider range of products including lower-priced machine-processed merchandise... - Increasing momentum of sales generated by wider social and printed media campaigns... - Moving from digital only displays to events, retail outlets and our own shop where customers can see our products in person... - An eventual stock market listing...

 OPERATIONS I’m Director and currently our sole employee working from home selling directly to consumers via the internet.
 I’m entirely responsible for making all hand crafted products and designing any other products for sale including our NFT art work collection and all related e-commerce publications.
 The t-shirts and sweatshirts we sell are digitally printed by clothes2order.com to my design.
 Our silk head scarves are printed by contrado.co.uk to my design and I hand roll and hand stitch the hems to finish them.
 I currently source our packaging from midpac.co.uk.
 The following suppliers are among those I use to source leather, fabric and essential hardware: leprevo.co.uk, metropolitanleather.co.uk and pittards.com.
 We’ll consider moving operations into a commercial production facility where additional employees can operate, when revenue permits.

 FINANCIAL PROJECTIONS There’s risk in most business ventures including ours but I truly feel the following projections fairly represent the lower end of potential owing to the quality of our products: